LAA cli (aka. laacli)

 <VBUS> VBus rail [possible values: 1v8, 3v3, 5v, 12v]

-<STATE> Desired state [possible values: on, off, reset]
+<STATE> Desired state [possible values: on, off, reset, status]

 Print the LAA hardware revision.